 “carrying out a DPIA is not mandatory for every processing operation.
 Instead, a DPIA is only required where a type of processing is “likely to result in a high risk to the rights and freedoms of natural persons“.

-On the contrary, the rationale behind the GDPR is to adopt a so called “risk based approach” i.e. the checks to be performed and measures to be implemented shall be based on the level of risk arising from a data processing activity.
-This is why it will be necessary to run a data mapping activity and draft the registry of processing activities in order to identify the types of processing that may “result in a high risk to the rights and freedoms” of individuals and as such require to run a privacy impact assessment.
+On the contrary, the rationale behind the GDPR is to adopt a so-called “risk-based approach” i.e., the checks to be performed and measures to be implemented shall be based on the level of risk arising from a data processing activity.
+This is why it will be necessary to run a data mapping activity and draft the registry of processing activities in order to identify the types of processing that may “result in a high risk to the rights and freedoms” of individuals and, as such requires to run a privacy impact assessment.

 The chart below was published in the WP29 guidelines on the data protection impact assessment and is a good summary of the process of assessment of scenarios when the PIA is required under the GDPR and what to do in each circumstanceì0

-- Processing of sensitive data or data of a highly sensitive nature: this includes special categories of data (for example health related data or information about individuals’ political opinions), as well as personal data relating to criminal convictions or offences.
-An example would be a general hospital keeping patients’ medical records, as in case of eHealth projects and electronic health records.
-This criterion shall include not only special categories of data, but also data that can trigger high risks for individuals such as
+- Processing of sensitive data or data of a highly sensitive nature: this includes special categories of data (for example, health-related data or information about individuals’ political opinions), as well as personal data relating to criminal convictions or offenses.
+An example would be a general hospital keeping patients’ medical records, as in the case of eHealth projects and electronic health records.
+This criterion shall include not only special categories of data but also data that can trigger high risks for individuals such as

 - electronic communication data, location data, financial data (that might be used for payment fraud);